 While average letting agent fees provide a general guideline, several factors can significantly impact the actual fees charged by individual agents.
 Understanding these factors can help many landlords make more informed decisions when selecting a letting agent and negotiating fees.
 Here are some key factors that influence letting agent fees:

-The location of the rental property plays a significant role in determining letting agent fees.
-Urban areas, especially major cities and towns, tend to have higher fees due to the higher demand for rental properties and the increased cost of living and operating expenses.
+The location of the rental property plays a significant role in determining letting agency fees.
+Urban areas, especially cities like Dundee, Edinburgh, and Glasgow, tend to have higher fees due to the higher demand for rental properties and the increased cost of living and operating expenses.
 Conversely, letting agents in rural or suburban areas may charge lower fees to remain competitive.

 The type of property being managed can also influence letting agent fees.
 Residential properties, particularly single-family homes, may have lower fees compared to commercial properties or multi-unit residential buildings, which often require more complex management and maintenance.